ptorres001/cluster_gentrification_new_york/README.md

 ![Pop Change By Race 50%](Images/50%_increase_count_race_pop_changes.png)

-From this graphic, we can see that when the bar raises from any increase to 50% or more, there is a large difference in the amount of white vs non-white populations.
+From this graphic, we can see that when the bar raises from any increase to 50% or more there is a large difference in the amount of white vs non-white populations.
+We should take this to mean that while there are small increases in non-white populations across the census tracts, there is a more focused increase to certain areas for white populations.